letsdebug/certbot-cpanel-dns-auth-hook/README.md

 All it requires is that you have cPanel login credentials, and that your cPanel account has the ability to set TXT records.

+The script can optionally install the issued certificate on a selected domain via the cPanel API.

 ## Usage

 These instructions assume you are on a shell as the `root` user.